vsoch/vsoch.github.io/_posts/2020/2020-03-01-github-search.md

-Instead of using Alogia and the associated javascript, I figured out how to parse GitHub pages public repositories metadata, and then generate into the "ais-Hits-item" div, which you can see <a href="https://raw.githubusercontent.com/vsoch/search/master/pages/index.md" target="_blank">here</a>.
+Instead of using Alogia and the associated javascript, I figured out how to parse GitHub pages public repositories metadata, and then generate into the "ais-Hits-item" div, the logic that you can see <a href="https://raw.githubusercontent.com/vsoch/search/master/pages/index.md" target="_blank">here</a>.

 ### Search